codecrafters-io/build-your-own-grep/stage_descriptions/printing-matches-02-pz6.md

 $ echo -ne "first_line\n2nd_line\n3rd_line" | ./your_program.sh -E "\d"
 ```

-If none of the input lines match the specified pattern, your program must:
-- Exit with the code 1
-- Exit with no printed output
+The tester will verify that:

+- Your program prints all matching lines to stdout (one per line).
+- Your program prints nothing if no lines match.
-If at least one input line matches the specified pattern,
+- Your program exits with code `0` if at least one line matches.
-- Exit with the code 0
+- Your program exits with code `1` if no lines match.
-- Print all the matching input lines to the standard output

-### Notes

-- You should print all the matching lines to the standard output.